bulgos/TheDominion/README.md

 ## Run
 ##### Option 1:
 1. Navigate to Releases
-2. Download and unzip the_dominion_x.x.x.x.zip.
+2. Download and unzip the latest Release, e.g. the_dominion_x.x.x.x.zip.
 3. copy all unzipped contents into your component library, usually C:\Users\\($user)\AppData\Roaming\Grasshopper\Libraries
 4. Unblock all files